 Authentic Creole Bread Pudding with Bourbon Butter Sauce

 Transport your kitchen straight to the French Quarter with this authentic Creole Bread Pudding.
 Unlike soggy diners’ desserts, this recipe delivers a sophisticated balance of textures: a golden, crispy, caramelized top layer that gives way to a decadent, custardy center.
-It is the ultimate New Orleans comfort food.
+It is the ultimate New Orleans comfort food, refined through professional technique.

 The secret “twist” that sets this version apart is the richness of the custard base.
 We combine heavy cream and whole milk with melted butter right in the soak, ensuring every cube of French bread transforms into a buttery, melt-in-your-mouth bite.
-Finished with a pour of warm sauce, it is a dessert that demands a second helping.
+The precise ratio of dairy to eggs creates that perfect silky texture that defines exceptional bread pudding.
+Finished with a pour of warm bourbon butter sauce, it elevates this humble dessert to restaurant-worthy heights.

 Secrets to the Perfect Creole Bread Pudding